skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200206 - corporeal epistemics - presentation plan.md

 # edit bin

+from Choinere quote:

+three abstract terms in one sentence somatic intelligence is subset of physical intelligence? somatic intelligence as heightened sensitivity: but more than who?
+I don't get the 'increased' bit. what are the other forms? to sense what? to perceive what? to relate to whom or what?

+no attempt  And if I stop and think about what she might mean by "increased skill" when it comes to any form of intelligence it seems as if us dance scholars are desperate to make features out of bugs.

+But what about _embodied actions_ or _embodied movements_ or even _embodied dance_?
+These are all terms common in dance practice and scholarship.
+Actions, movements and dance are concepts that are already primarily corporeal, at least in their common usage.
+It's as if in these examples the word _embodied_ acts as an adjectival modifier to help make the nouns more specific, not unlike _fast_ or _hot_ or _sexy_.
+As in fast actions, hot movements and sexy dance.
+But with _embodied_ as a modifier of human action this does not seem quite right.
+I suspect that when we describe an action as _embodied_ we are ascribing some quality of attention or awareness to that action.
+That such embodied actions are not trivially placed on the outside of the body, but rather invested deeply within the body.
+The question of how it is that we might recognise embodied actions over what I could call _disembodied actions_ is an entirely different problem.
+(Sheets-Johnston 2011 discusses disembodiment)

 That was a question that occurred to us early in the practice. add here about reading Zuboff.
 A coincidence.